 Taking a Strategic Approach Includes a Discovery Phase with Market Research

-Engaging a market research firm to help your team capture data and insights from the lens of your category the brand and customers – allows your brand or product to articulate a compelling, unique value proposition.
+Engaging a market research firm to help your team capture data and insights from the lens of your category, the brand and its customers – allows for articulating a compelling, unique value proposition.
+And one that is defendable.

-• Competitive landscape.
+Competitive landscape.
 What are your competitor's value propositions?
 Your statement should be unique since it must communicate why a particular solution will add more value or solve a problem better than a competitor’s offering.

-• Customers.
+Customers.
 What value do customers perceive your brand offers?
 What makes it better than the competition?
 Remember, as you try to understand this, a customer will be more forthcoming when speaking to a third-party market research firm than with a company representative.

-• Employees.
+Employees.
 Employees – outside of the leadership team – often hold knowledge about the company and its products and services and can share real truths about the company’s strengths and weaknesses, and for those in sales or customer support, a valuable external perspective that can be compared with the customer discussions to determine the brand’s reality.

 Do you need to articulate your brand or product value proposition?
-Or do you need to refine or validate your existing brand purpose?

 We're here to help!